PMMAraujo/snappy/docs/source/installation.rst

 For a quick start on SNAPPy's usage look at the :ref:`tutorials` section.
-Note: In certain systems you may need to give premission to new files you insert inside the SNAPPy folder, for instance new sequences to subtype. (chmod +x input/new_seqeunces.fasta)
+Note: In certain systems you may need to give premission to new files you insert inside the SNAPPy folder, for instance new sequences to subtype (chmod +x input/new_seqeunces.fasta).

  .. _quick_m: